Salmandabbakuti/xenea-discord-bot/README.md

 ## Change Log

-### v1.1.0
+### v1.1.1

+- Added `/get-serverconfig` command to get the server current configured settings
-- `serverconfig` command will now return config settings like token address, required balance, channel name, gated role for confirmation after setting up the server config
+- Renamed `serverconfig` to `/set-serverconfig` command and it will now return config settings(like token address, required balance, channel name, gated role) for confirmation after setting up the server config
-- `verify` command will now also show token explorer link button for the token address set in the server config
+- `/verify` command will now also show token explorer link button for the token address set in the server config
 - Refactored verify flow, balance checks, and role assignment
 - Migrated Client and server to use ethers v6
 - Added Developer Guide, Troubelshooting Guide for setting up the bot